- Fashion and Beauty»

 Many case studies and undercover work has disclosed that some physicians do not follow health codes.

 Some surgeries kept no logs of autoclave use for sterilization purposes.
 There were no preventative maintenance checks on equipment.
-Also it is recommended that using biological indicators will ensure correct levels of sterilization, but these are not being used.
+Also it is recommended that using biological indicators will ensure correct levels of sterilization, but these are not being used correctly or not at all.

 This adds up to a potentially life threatening procedure for the patient.